 Running your race is not going to be without its obstacles, difficulties, opposition and challenges.
 There are things that can trip you up along the way: ‘throw off everything that hinders and the sin that so easily entangles’ (v.1).

-In the ancient world, athletes stripped down to a loincloth for the race.
+In the ancient world, contestants stripped down to a loincloth for the race.
 Don’t be a spectator.
 Get in the race as a contestant.

-Too many clothes would hinder them.
-This as an analogy of getting rid not only of sin but also of other hindrances and distractions.
-Today, for example, social media can be good but it can also be a distraction.
+Too many clothes would hinder an athlete.
+This is an analogy of getting rid not only of sin but also of other hindrances and distractions.
+Today, for example, social media can be good but it may also be a distraction.

 The key to running the race successfully is to ‘fix our eyes on Jesus’ (v.2).
 Where an athlete looks is key to their success.
 Good athletes keep their eyes fixed on the finish line.

 Jesus ‘never lost sight of where he was headed – that exhilarating finish in and with God’ (v.2, MSG).
 The only way to make ‘straight paths for your feet’ (v.13, KJV) is to be looking ahead at the goal rather than looking down at your feet.
 Keep your eyes fixed on Jesus.
 For every one look within, take ten looks at him.

 As a follower of Christ, you will receive a lot of opposition, criticism and negative publicity, but it is absolutely nothing compared to what Jesus endured for you.

 Jesus is ‘the author [‘leader’, ‘originator’, ‘pioneer’] and perfecter [‘completer’, ‘finisher’] of our faith, who for the joy set before him endured the cross, scorning its shame, and sat down at the right hand of the throne of God’ (v.2, AMP).
 The key to your endurance is to ‘consider him who endured such opposition from sinners, so that you will not grow weary and lose heart’ (v.3).